V4Fire/Client/src/components/friends/daemons/README.md

 ### [wait]

-Sets the `componentStatus` value for the associated component on which the daemon function can be called.
+Sets the `componentStatus` value for the associated component, determining when the daemon function can be called.
 See the `components/super/i-block/decorators` module for more information.

 ```typescript